DETAILED ACTION

 Both (1) and (2) should be satisfied.

-However, claims 1 and 9 only require knockout mutations in one or more FAD2 gene copies within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3.
+However, claim 1 only require knockout mutations in two or more FAD2 gene copies within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3.

-Prior art also teaches the same such knockout mutations but does not teach the 25% increase in oleic acid and the 30% decrease in linolenic acid.
+In the art, multiple references also teach the same such knockout mutations including homozygote mutations in one of the SEQ ID NO: 1, 2 or 3 (i.e., Kodali et al; Gocal et al), but do not teach BOTH the 25% increase in oleic acid AND the 30% decrease in linolenic acid in the same Brassica line.
 See art rejections below.

 Regarding the description of a representative number of species, the only examples of higher than 25% increase in oleic acid and 30% decrease in linolenic acid are that at the very least, (1) the knockout of SEQ ID NO: 2 requires to be homozygote, plus (2) the knockout of SEQ ID NO: 1 AND SEQ ID NO: 3 require to be at least heterozygote.